-We have completed our audit of the financial statements of the Rhode Island State Employees' and Electing Teachers OPEB System (System) for the fiscal year ended June 30, 2011.
-This is the first audit of the financial statements of the System since the creation of the trust on July 1, 2010.
+We have completed our audit of the financial statements of the Rhode Island State Employees' and Electing Teachers OPEB System (System) for the fiscal year ended June 30, 2012.

 The System provides retiree healthcare benefits to state employees, electing teachers, and certain employees of the Board of Governors for Higher Education.